evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

 ### 1. Use `tevmContract` to write to our contract

-[`tevmContract`](https://tevm.sh/reference/tevm/actions-types/type-aliases/contracthandler/) is has a similar api to [readContract](https://viem.sh/docs/contract/readContract.html) from viem and has the followign advantages over a normal `tevmCall`.
+[`tevmContract`](https://tevm.sh/reference/tevm/actions-types/type-aliases/contracthandler/) is has a similar api to [readContract](https://viem.sh/docs/contract/readContract.html) from viem and has the following advantages over a normal `tevmCall`.

 - automatically encodes the call data without needing to manually use [`encodeFunctionData`](https://tevm.sh/reference/tevm/utils/functions/encodefunctiondata/)
 - automatically decodes the return data without needing to manually use [`decodeFunctionResult`](https://tevm.sh/reference/tevm/utils/functions/decodefunctionresult/)